 Another lifesaver for our family has been the Reading Horizons Elevate program designed for students 10 and up.
 Two of our kids have gone through this program now with fantastic results in reading fluency, spelling and comprehension.
 Better yet, it is completely online and mastery based, therefore requiring little parent involvement after the program is properly set up.
 Read my full review here.

-Seventh thru Ninth Grades
+Independence in Seventh thru Ninth Grades

 Depending on the child and the current family dynamic, I begin to look for non-threatening classroom opportunities for my middle school aged kids.
 I have found it helpful to sign them up for a class on a subject that they are naturally interested in such as science, history, art, cooking or acting.
 Choose something with a fairly small class size and a teacher that is open to offering accommodations with accountability for your child.
 This gives kids an idea of what a classroom environment is like as well as providing a gentle introduction into learning how to handle outside assignments and due dates.